gnosischain/documentation/docs/node/architecture.md

 Gnosis (post-merge) will utilize the same [composite layer architecture](https://hackmd.io/@n0ble/the-merge-terminology) as Ethereum.
 Gnosis' network is created through the interaction of two layers: an Execution Layer (EL) network and a Consensus Layer (CL) network.

-To run a Gnosis node, you will need to run a [Execution Layer node](./guide/execution/README.md) and [Consensus Layer](./guide/beacon/README.md), and allow them to communicate with each other.
+To run a Gnosis node, you will need to run an Execution Layer and Consensus Layer clients, and allow them to communicate with each other.
 The combined EL-CL network works together to function as a Gnosis node.

 ### Execution Layer